-Tokona te Raki - "Kōkirihia" (pg 14) read statements made by School Inspectors/Directors of Education Tohunga Suppression Act 1907
+Tokona te Raki - "Kōkirihia" (pg 14) read statements made by School Inspectors/Directors of Education

+Tohunga Suppression Act 1907

-The above links you to the Act or the article alone; further research of other documents will give additional layers of information for your inquiry
+The above links you to the Act or the article alone; further research of other documents will give additional layers of information for your inquiry your students could create their own quiz to test each other's understanding of the story - here are some platforms they could use

 Reading through the timeline above, what other events had an adverse effect on society and breached any (or all) of the above rights?
+What economic or society consequences resulted from those events?